Great Hinckley Fire: Aftermath

-The fire burned onwards until just after sunset (6:48pm), when the low-pressure system that had squatted over northern Iowa and Manitoba moved eastward over Ontario and eastern Minnesota, and the rapidly cooking atmosphere began to weigh on the fire, knocking down the convection column and slowly smothering the flaming front.
+The fire burned onwards until just after sunset (6:48pm), when the low-pressure system that had squatted over northern Iowa and Manitoba moved eastward over Ontario and eastern Minnesota, and the rapidly cooling atmosphere began to weigh on the fire, knocking down the convection column and slowly smothering the flaming front.
 Before it stopped moving completely, it destroyed the community of Finlayson.
 All 85 residents survived by crowding into a small pond.

 Resources from Duluth and Pine City, north and south of the fire-affected area respectively, were slow to arrive, as telegraph lines had been destroyed, so the initial scale of the disaster was unclear.
 It wasn't until almost 9:30pm that repair crews arrived on the railroads to restore service so relief trains could come in.

 The fire had destroyed the town of Hinckley (which at the time had a population of over 1,400) as well as the smaller nearby settlements of Mission Creek, Pokegama, Sandstone, Miller, Partridge, and Finlayson.